How Often To Clean Diamond Ring | Our Detailed Guide to Maintain Your Jewels

 diamond ring cleaning in a bowl with gentle soap

-If you have an ultrasonic machine, you can use it instead of a soft bristle toothbrush.
+If you have an ultrasonic machine, you can use it instead of a soft bristle toothbrush and toothpaste to clean diamond jewelry.
 It mimics the gentle scrub action and helps to provide good cleaning.

 If you find that the debris between the settings is stubborn, and the band isn’t as new and shining as you expected, soak it for an additional 20 minutes.
 Once done, rinse under warm water again.